Skip to main content

 (i) Capture consent, update code snippets

 When a user visits your site, they should be asked which Cookies they consent to being stored on their computer (including Cookies which might be dropped by third parties such as Unibuddy).
-Any such consent could then be passed to Unibuddy.
+Any such consent can then be passed to Unibuddy.

-We then recommend updating the Unibuddy iframes with the latest code snippets as described in Point 3 in this guide.
+We then recommend updating your Unibuddy iframes with the latest code snippets as described in Point 3 in this guide.
 In order to continue using Unibuddy's data and analytics to learn about your students, we’d recommend that you pass on that consent, by taking the steps outlined in this document.

 (ii) Pass consent to Unibuddy